zkawfanx/RLP/README.md

 ```
 python evaluate_PSNR_SSIM.py
 ```
-The results produced by `.py` script is slightly different from the `.m` script.
+The results produced by `.py` script are slightly different from the `.m` script.

 ## Checkpoints